AdobeDocs/commerce-learn.en/help/cloud/intro-5.md

 ---
-title: Unit 5 - Getting started with Adobe Commerce on cloud infrastructure
+title: Adobe Commerce on cloud infrastructure - Development configurations
-description: Learn about development configurations.
+description: Learn about development configurations for cloud projects.
 kt: 5660
 doc-type: video
 audience: all
 activity: use
 ---

-# Unit 5: Getting started with Adobe Commerce on cloud infrastructure
+# Adobe Commerce on cloud infrastructure - Development configurations

-In this unit:
+In this video:

 - Learn about development configurations